PayFabric/Portal/PayFabric/Sections/Configure Portal.md

 | Device ID            | A unique & secure identifier to identify different applications under a single PayFabric merchant account. |
 | Device Password      | Assigned to a single device.
 Both device Id and device password are required when integrating with PayFabric. |

-Every merchant will get a **System Default** device by default when they were creating a PayFabric account.
-System default device is generally the device that is used if user creates wallet entry or process a transaction directly from the PayFabric portal.
+Every merchant will get a **Virtaul Terminal** device by default when they were creating a PayFabric account.
+Virtaul Terminal device is generally the device that is used if user creates wallet entry or process a transaction directly from the PayFabric portal.
 To generate a new set of device and corresponding password, navigate through Settings.
 From **Settings** >  **Devices** (under **Dev Central** section) > click **Generate** button and populate fields "Device Name", "Password", "Confirm Password", and click "Save".

 ![Device](https://s3-us-west-1.amazonaws.com/github-screenshot-repository/V3/DeviceManagement.png)